Preteen Suicide Pact Claims Life Of Third Girl, Town Struggles For Answers, Declares State Of Emergency

 Two other 12-year-old girls, who allegedly made a pact to commit suicide, died earlier this year.
 Jolynn Winter took her life on Jan.
 8 and Chantel Fox followed suit just two days later, according to The Star.

-Joshua Frogg is a band manager in Wapekea and Chanal’s uncle.
+Joshua Frogg is a band manager in Wapekeka and Chanal’s uncle.
 He spoke to media sources after Jenera’s untimely passing, saying “this is a very high number for a small community like ours.”

 The region consists of about 400 Oji-Cree residents spread over an area some 259 miles northeast of Sioux Lookout in Ontario.
 Officials estimate about 40 other children are at risk of suicide.
 Therefore, to Frogg’s point, about 10 percent of the population is under threat of suicide pacts.